NERC-CEH/rse_group/team/100_days.md

 * Finding ways to focus on longer term plans (like workshop/clinic series)
 * "How do I stay engaged and informed?" - A common question to us!

+## Being equitable

+* Centrally managed IT _very conservative about Cyber Essentials
+* Developers working on core services get two-tier treatment
+* Researchers don't have admin access, therefore we shouldn't!
+* After 100 days we don't have a common, comfortable dev environment
+* How can we work with other groups to help change this?

 ## Thoughtful conclusion

-* We have a lot more questions than we have answers
+* We have _a lot_ more questions than we have answers :)
 * We want to find common ground with similar groups
+* Looking forward to the "Weather and Climate Science" session
 * Talk to us! (pictures of everyone)